daim147/devops-learning/Learn/Linux/LinuxCommands.md

 `last` displays the last login information for users.
 It can be used to view the login history of users, including the date, time, and duration of their last login.
 Use `-n` to specify the number of entries to display.
 Example: `last -n 5`.

-`lsof` lists open files and processes.
-It can be used to view information about open files, network connections, and processes that are using them.
-Use `-i` to display network connections, `-u` to display processes for a specific user, and `-t` to display only process IDs (PIDs).
-Example: `lsof -i`, `lsof -u username`, `lsof -t`.
-First install this package.

 ### File Permissions

 | Character | Permission | Description                                                                                                                          |